hpi-schul-cloud/schulcloud-content/README.md

 ## Validation

 For validating incoming resources, we're using the [JSON Schema](http://json-schema.org) definition in `src/hooks/validate-resource-schema` and the [ajv JSON Schema Validator](https://github.com/epoberezkin/ajv).

-## Maintainers

-These are the maintainer of this repository:

-- Alexander Kremer @kremer-io

-If you have a question, you can ask them [in an issue][new-issue].